sweetpotatopress/sweetpotato.press/_posts/2025-01-18-sweetpotato.md

 <br><br>
 this is a day time chart, with cancer rising and the ruler of the 1st in the 3rd. communications is integral to the health and well being of the body of sweetpotato.press(spp). the moon here is in her joy, the 3rd house is also called the house of the goddess. it is the place of ritual, daily observances, and divination. its the house that describes how the native talks and by what methods.
 <br><br>
-the moon is in generally good condition making a close but separating trine to her ruler mercury in the 7th house, is happily placed in the night part of the chart, is receiving a superior square by jupiter and an opposition from venus. although we also see mars making a superior sextile, an opposition from saturn, cadent house, and she is waning
+the moon is in generally good condition making a close but separating trine to her ruler mercury in the 7th house, she is happily placed in the night sector of the chart, she is receiving a superior square from jupiter and an opposition from venus. although we also see mars making a superior sextile, an opposition from saturn, she is in a cadent house, and she is waning.
 <br><br>
-the moon is coprescent with both the IC point and the south node. communications not only are important to the body but they also form the foundational point. the ground from which spp walks. the voice in all forms is extremely important! the south node brings mystery, a hidden place that the moon must soon cross- the den of the dragon - we can presume spp will be communicating difficult or shaded topics.
+the moon is coprescent with both the IC point and the south node. communications are not only important to the body but they also form the foundational point. the ground from which spp walks. the voice in all forms is extremely important! the south node brings mystery, a hidden place that the moon must soon cross- the den of the dragon - we can presume spp will be communicating difficult or shaded topics.
 <br><br>
 overall the 3rd house is in moderately good condition and the moon is able to fulfill her signification as goddess with strong support from her ruler mercury. she can dive into the small details bringing to body the occult, religious rites, divination and dreams. all very important topics to spp! within which we wish to bring to earth the words that whirl inside.
 <br><br>